Florence: Video games

-Florence has appeared as a location in video games such as Assassins Creed II.
+Florence has appeared as a location in video games such as Assassin's Creed II.
 The Republic of Florence also appears as a playable nation in Paradox Interactive's grand strategy game Europa Universalis IV.

 Other media

-16th century Florence is the setting of the Japanese manga and anime series Arte.
+16th-century Florence is the setting of the Japanese manga and anime series Arte.

 Cuisine

-Florentine food grows out of a tradition of peasant eating rather than rarefied high cooking.
+Florentine food grows out of a tradition of peasant fare rather than rarefied high cuisine.
 The majority of dishes are based on meat.
-The whole animal was traditionally eaten; tripe (trippa) and stomach (lampredotto) were once regularly on the menu and still are sold at the food carts stationed throughout the city.
+The whole animal was traditionally eaten; tripe (trippa) and stomach (lampredotto) were once regularly on the menu at restaurants and still are sold at the food carts stationed throughout the city.
 Antipasti include crostini toscani, sliced bread rounds topped with a chicken liver-based pâté, and sliced meats (mainly prosciutto and salame, often served with melon when in season).
 The typically saltless Tuscan bread, obtained with natural levain frequently features in Florentine courses, especially in its soups, ribollita and pappa al pomodoro, or in the salad of bread and fresh vegetables called panzanella that is served in summer.
 The bistecca alla fiorentina is a large (the customary size should weigh around 1.2 to 1.5 kg) – the "date" steak – T-bone steak of Chianina beef cooked over hot charcoal and served very rare with its more recently derived version, the tagliata, sliced rare beef served on a bed of arugula, often with slices of Parmesan cheese on top.
-Most of these courses are generally served with local olive oil, also a prime product enjoying a worldwide reputation.
-Among the desserts, schiacciata alla fiorentina, a white flatbread cake, is one of the most popular; it is a very soft cake, prepared with extremely simple ingredients, typical of Florentine cuisine, and is especially eaten at Carnival.
+Most of these courses are generally served with local olive oil, also a prime product enjoying a worldwide reputation.Among the desserts, schiacciata alla fiorentina, a white flatbread cake, is one of the most popular; it is a very soft cake, prepared with extremely simple ingredients, typical of Florentine cuisine, and is especially eaten at Carnival.